danielplohmann/empty_msvc/README.md

 # empty\_msvc
-A collection of "empty" MSVC projects (i.e. main() only consists of "return 0"), compiled using various version and configurations of Visual Studio.
+A collection of "empty" MSVC projects (i.e. main() only consists of "return 0"), compiled using various versions and configurations of Visual Studio.

 ## What is this good for?